-7. Eligibility Documentation
+10. Eligibility Documentation

 Documentation related to tenant eligibility must be obtained and available in tenant files.
 Documentation must include barriers to housing stability, income and the successful completion of an OHCS-approved tenant readiness education course.
-Documentation of ward status and lack of rental history may be made by client self-certification.
+Tenant self-certification may be used for housing status, zero income and housing barriers that are not easily documented except by self-certification.
+A self-certification form is available on the Rent Guarantee Program Dashboard..
+Some barriers may be documented through background/credit screening documentation received through TRE activities (e.g., PacificScreening).
 In the case where tenant files are collected and maintained electronically, required documentation must be made available to OHCS in paper form when requested.